Mr-Aouadi/VBA/README.md

 # VBA
-Some VBA codes that iI use to automate some boring stuff in the office
+Some VBA codes that I use to automate some boring stuff in the office